 Discovering donation through different perspectives

-On the 6th of May, Apricity and Altrui brought together a special panel of women to hold an open, informative and vulnerable discussion on conception with the help of a donor.
+On the 6th of May, Apricity and Altrui brought together a special panel of women to hold an open, informative and vulnerable discussion on conception with the help of donor egg IVF.
 Egg donation is a highly successful and feasible treatment for many otherwise unable to conceive.
 However, it comes with a considerable emotional impact.
 Our speakers explored the nuances of the process through a discussion with questions asked by the audience in advance.

 The talk was an opportunity to speak honestly about loss, joy and some of the most common emotions felt throughout egg donation.
 Following the event, we received a lot of positive feedback and requests for the event link.
 Therefore, we thought we’d make the evening available online for everyone to view.
 We think it’s particularly useful to anyone considering egg donation, primarily as recipients but also for potential donors.